Learn how to effectively control your anger to get more of what you want from life!

 Anger is the emotional energy within each of us that rises up when something needs to change.
 If you act on the need to create change, your anger can be channeled effectively.
 If it’s not redirected to something effective, your frustration will build, sometimes to hurricane force.

 Anger that is allowed to get out of control is as destructive as a hurricane, but anger that is expressed in healthy ways can “clear the air” just as a mild rainstorm does.
 If you express your anger clearly and cleanly, without too much drama, it will be like a cleansing rain, leaving you calm and relaxed.
 The problem will then be solved.
-Advice: I Am Always Scaring Guys Away [VIDEO]
+Advice: Why Does Monogamy Scare Guys Away?

 People who have angry outbursts, whether at spouses or freeway traffic, have poor impulse control.
 They are often emotionally “stuck” in the early childhood temper tantrum stage (about age 2 1/2 to 3) because they never learned to manage their own anger.
 Whoever was supposed to help them manage their temper, such as parents or teachers, was absent, intimidated or helpless, and allowed the child to grow into a raging adult.

 People who are prone to violent outbursts may also have witnessed a family member who was a "rageaholic" and frequently angry or violent.
 People who rage don’t know how to do "emotional maintenance" and shake off stress.
 They also don't know how to quit when something is getting to them.
 Those who allow themselves to rage don't know how to tell they're on the brink or how to stop.
 They often have a sense of entitlement ("I just have a bad temper") and a lack of emotional maturity.
 For the people subjected to the angry outburst, it’s actually like dealing with a tantrum-throwing three year old in an adult body, which is dangerous.